Elizabeth Key Grinstead: Key's 1655 freedom suit

 heard a flying report [rumor] at Yorke that Elizabeth a Negro Servant to the Estate of Col. John Mottrom (deceased) was the Childe of Mr. Kaye but...
 Mr. Kaye said that a Turke of Capt.
 Mathewes was Father to the Girle.

-According to Banks, Jurnew's testimony had the greatest effect on the decision of the court.
+Banks said Jurnew's testimony had the most significant effect on the court's decision.
 The colonists would not have granted Turks the same rights as themselves, as they were not Christian.